-Early voting for the May 6 primary runs April 16-May 1 at the Sumner County Administration Building, 355 N. Belvedere Dr. in Gallatin.
-Hours are 8 a.m. to 4:30 p.m. weekdays and 9 a.m. to 3 p.m. on the two Saturdays.
+Early voting for the Thursday, Aug.
+7, 2014 Sumner County general election, state and federal primaries and a state general election for the retention of statewide judges continues through Saturday, Aug.
+2 at the Sumner County Administration Building, 355 N. Belvedere Dr., Gallatin.
+Hours are 8 a.m. to 4:30 p.m.
+Mondays through Fridays and 9 a.m. to noon on Saturdays.

 Members of Leadership Sumner, the personal development program designed to educate potential and active community leaders, have pledged to raise funds for the Sumner County Drug Court so it can continue to provide services to individuals convicted of drug- and alcohol-related crimes.

 Click here to watch the NewsChannel 5 report.